apereo/cas/docs/cas-server-documentation/installation/Configuring-SAML2-Authentication.md

 | `skipGeneratingSubjectConfirmationNameId` | Whether generation of the `NameID` element should be skipped for subject confirmations.
 Default is `true`.
 | `signingCredentialFingerprint` | `SHA-1` digest of the signing credential's public key, parsed as a regular expression, used for the purposes of key rotation when dealing with multiple credentials.
 | `signingCredentialType` | Acceptable values are `BASIC` and `X509`.
 This setting controls the type of the signature block produced in the final SAML response for this application.
 The latter, being the default, encodes the signature in `PEM` format inside a `X509Data` block while the former encodes the signature based on the resolved public key under a `DEREncodedKeyValue` block.
+| `signingSignatureReferenceDigestMethods` | Collection of signing signature reference digest methods, if any, to override the global defaults.
+| `signingSignatureAlgorithms` | Collection of signing signature algorithms, if any, to override the global defaults.
+| `signingSignatureBlackListedAlgorithms` | Collection of signing signature blacklisted algorithms, if any, to override the global defaults.
+| `signingSignatureWhiteListedAlgorithms` | Collection of signing signature whitelisted algorithms, if any, to override the global defaults.
+| `signingSignatureCanonicalizationAlgorithm` | The signing signature canonicalization algorithm, if any, to override the global defaults.

 <div class="alert alert-info"><strong>Keep What You Need!</strong><p>You are encouraged to only keep and maintain properties and settings needed for a
 particular integration.
 It is UNNECESSARY to grab a copy of all service fields and try to configure them yet again based on their default.
 While